MathuraMG/ConnectionsLab-NYUAD/Week_1_HTML_CSS/examples.md

-Below are examples of connected applications.
-This is by no means an exhaustive list - let me know if you'd like to add more on to this!
+Below are a few examples of connected applications - message me if there are any you'd like to add in here!

 * [Paper Planes](https://paperplanes.world/)
 * [Gather Town](https://www.gather.town/)